NikhilJogesh/Code-Red-Hackathon/README.md

 🎯 The Problem We Fixed

 College is crazy busy!
 We've all been there:

-    Texting "Are you free?" and interrupting someone's lecture

-    Missing out on study groups because nobody knew who was available

-    Trying to plan hangouts with 5 different schedules

-    Feeling awkward about reaching out when friends might be busy
+-Texting "Are you free?" and interrupting someone's lecture -Missing out on study groups because nobody knew who was available -Trying to plan hangouts with 5 different schedules -Feeling awkward about reaching out when friends might be busy

 Who's Free? makes all of this super easy.
 💡 How It Works

-    Set Up — Add your name and mark your class times
+-Set Up — Add your name and mark your class times

-    Add Friends — Invite your friends to join
+-Add Friends — Invite your friends to join

-    See Who's Free — Check the app to see who's available right now

-    Hang Out — Plan coffee, study sessions, or just chill!
+-See Who's Free — Check the app to see who's available right now -Hang Out — Plan coffee, study sessions, or just chill!

 🛠️ Built With

-    Simple Web Tech — HTML, CSS, and JavaScript (no fancy stuff needed!)
+-Simple Web Tech — HTML, CSS, and JavaScript (no fancy stuff needed!)

-    Works Offline — Everything saves on your device

-    Mobile Friendly — Looks great on phones and computers

-    Super Fast — No waiting around for things to load
+-Works Offline — Everything saves on your device -Mobile Friendly — Looks great on phones and computers -Super Fast — No waiting around for things to load

 🏆 What We Achieved